 Employment options in Florida

 New Yorkers must be strategic if they’re deciding to move to the Sunshine State for work.
-Cities like Fort Myers, Sarasota, and Orlando might have active job markets that supported an unemployment rate below 4% in 2018, but there are also some weak points to the economy.
+Cities like Fort Myers, Sarasota, and Orlando might have active job markets that supported an unemployment rate below 4% in 2018, but some weak points to the economy.

 High-tech jobs are multiplying rapidly in Florida, especially if you work in the areas of cyber-defense, computer programming, and rocket science.
-The Space Coast is finally surging after the loss of the shuttle program in 2011 because of companies like Blue Origin and SpaceX.
+The Space Coast is finally surging after the shuttle program’s loss in 2011 because of companies like Blue Origin and SpaceX.

 That means positions in hospitality, construction, and general office administration are also on the rise.